 Global Child Prodigy Awards, the world’s first and only award ceremony solely dedicated to recognizing unique and talented children, awarded Ishwar Sharma in the year 2020.

 In the year 2020, Ishwar has qualified to represent Great Britain in the World Yoga Championship to be held in Edmonton, Canada, in 2020.
-The championship, organized by the International Yoga Sports Federation, which will involve participants from across 55 countries.
+The championship, organized by the International Yoga Sports Federation, involves participants from across 55 countries.

-“I aim to promote a yogic lifestyle to combat climate change and help yogic methods to improve mental health among children and adults”.
-This award gives me an opportunity to be an ambassador for Yoga and spread the message.”
+Ishwar says, “I aim to promote a yogic lifestyle to combat climate change and help yogic methods to improve mental health among children and adults.
+This award allows me to be an ambassador for Yoga and spread the message.”